Why Passwords Alone Are No Longer Enough

 TOTP, or Time-based One-Time Password, is the most widely supported two-factor authentication method across business platforms.
 It generates a six-digit code that changes every thirty seconds.
 The code is computed from a shared secret stored on your device and the current system time.

-When you enable TOTP on a service, you typically scan a QR code with an authenticator app.
+When you enable two-factor authentication on a service, you typically scan a QR code with an authenticator app.
 This transfers the shared secret securely to your app.
 From that point, the app generates codes that match what the service expects.

 For businesses, Authy is generally a better choice than Google Authenticator.
 It supports multi-device synchronisation, encrypted cloud backups, and biometric or PIN protection on the app itself.
 If a user loses their phone, Authy makes migration to a new device straightforward.
-Google Authenticator requires manual export and import of accounts, which many users find confusing.
+Google Authenticator requires manual export and import of accounts, which many users find confusing during already stressful situations.

 # Generate a TOTP secret and test a code locally